Comoro River: Agriculture

 Farming in the catchment focuses on the production of maize, along with lowland rice, cassava, other tubers, vegetables, and beans.
 Shifting cultivation is common.
 The vegetable types produced include mustard, cabbage, tomato, pumpkin, carrot, cucumber, snow pea, and spinach.
 Especially in Ermera, coffee beans are another important crop, although yields were very low as of the end of the 2010s, due to poor maintenance of coffee and shade trees.
 Fruits were produced on a small scale, and there were some industrial/tree crops, such as palm tree, candlenut, and coconut, also on a small scale.

-Other sources of income and wealth for rural households in East Timor include the raising of livestock.
+Other sources of income and wealth for rural households in Timor-Leste include the raising of livestock.
 In the 2010s, about 6,900 head of cattle and buffalo were being raised within the catchment.
 The major rearing practice was one-day grazing on native grasses in rangelands.
 Animal feed was scarce during the dry season, especially towards its end.
 Partially deteriorated pastures on steep and fragile slopes were common.
 Additionally, Siam weed (Chromolaena odorata), a species poisonous to cattle, had invaded the catchment and reduced the availability of land viable for grazing.

 City water supply

 The supply of water to Dili is the most important use of the water in the catchment.

 The Bemos River supplies industrial, drinking and domestic water to large parts of Dili, including drinking and domestic water to about 30% of the city's total population.
 The Bemos River water is taken from upstream of the confluence of the Bemos and Comoro Rivers, and passes through a raw water main to the Dili central water treatment plant.
 There is another water supply intake in the Maulu River.

 Further supplies of water are obtained and distributed in the form of groundwater extracted from five bore holes in a large aquifer, the Dili Groundwater Basis (DGB), which is in the lower reaches of the catchment and formed from quaternary sedimentary deposits in the Dili alluvial plain.

-In 2011, limited transient electromagnetic soundings were acquired of the catchment's aquifer at eight sites in the middle of the Comoro River, ranging from just upsteam of the Comoro/Bemos confluence down to the mouth of the Comoro.
+In 2011, limited transient electromagnetic soundings were acquired of the catchment's aquifer at eight sites in the middle of the Comoro River, ranging from just upstream of the Comoro/Bemos confluence down to the mouth of the Comoro.
 The soundings suggested that the aquifer contained relatively good quality groundwater, presumably because it was being recharged from within the catchment during the monsoon season and remained fresh as a result of high recharge.
 However, more recent studies have concluded that development activities in the catchment area were placing stress on the aquifer by limiting the recharge.
 In particular, increasing extraction of groundwater had led to saltwater intrusion.